GreenMouth/Data-Science-Lab-Final-Project/src/lstm_base/README.md

 This script is the exact same as trainChars except it breaks the transcripts into sequences of five words at a time and has it guess the word that comes next.
 As well, generation is also done a word at a time.

 The usage is same as the trainChars script except it outputs a text file called generated_words.txt

+### Notebook

+The ipython notebook just basically is the lstmTesting, trainChars, and trainWords all in one notebook for you to explore yourself and try your own training method